m-ret/tealiumpresentation/README.md

 # Tealium Presentation
 Tag Management System

-Special Cases:
-Specific classes for no-click elements (every element which is not an anchor <a>)

 A TMS is designed to help manage the lifecycle of multiple analytics products through a centralized dashboard.
 As illustrated in the picture below, Tealium acts as the middle man between a web page and the various analytics services that we send data to.

 ## Tealium Workflow for Landing Pages